MicrosoftDocs/learn/learn-pr/language/powershell-write-first/includes/3-how-it-works.md

-To understand how code works, we need to talk about what a _program_ is, what a _programming language_ is, and how that language communicates commands to your computer.
+To help you understand how code works, we need to talk about what a _program_ is, what a _programming language_ is, and how that language communicates commands to your computer.

 ## What is a program?